ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Decibel (dB) Scale

 The decibel (dB) scale is calculated by multiplying 10 times the Log10 of the power scale values.
-This scale brightens the pixels, allowing for better differentiation among very dark pixels.
-When identifying water on the landscape, this is often a good scale to use; the water pixels generally remain very dark, while the terrestrial pixels are even brighter (see [Identifying Surface Water](#identifying-surface-water "Jump to Identifying Surface Water section in document")).
+This scale allows for better differentiation among very dark pixels.

+This is often a good scale to use for identifying water on the landscape; the water pixels generally remain very dark compared to the much brighter pixels of the surrounding landscape.
+Refer to the [Identifying Surface Water](#identifying-surface-water "Jump to Identifying Surface Water section in document") use case example for more information.

-This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance, and because it is in a log scale, it is not appropriate for all types of statistical analyses.
+This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance to terrestrial features.
+In addition, because it is a logarithmic scale, dB pixel values are not appropriate for some types of statistical analyses.

 ## RTC Use Examples